-The Corporation's functional and presentation currency is the US Dollar ("USD").
+The functional and presentation currency of the Corporation and its subsidiaries is the US Dollar ("USD").
 All amounts in these consolidated financial statements are in USD, unless otherwise stated.

 c.
 Cash and Cash Equivalents

 For the purpose of the statement of financial position and statement of cash flows, the Corporation considers all highly liquid investments readily convertible to a known amount of cash with an original maturity of three months or less and subject to an insignificant risk of changes in value to be cash equivalents.